-- i) Staff and parents are encouraged to communicate on a daily basis about their children. - ii) Parents will be included in decision making and goal setting for their child through ongoing communication with the centre.
-Parents are encouraged to make time for private meetings with the Director or primary caregiver to share important information about their child. - iii) Consulting services will be made available, upon request, for parents and families. - iv) Written consent, by the parent, is needed before there is collaboration between staff or provider and other professionals.
+- Staff and parents are encouraged to communicate daily about their children. - ii) Parents will be included in decision making and goal setting for their child through ongoing communication with the centre.
+Parents are encouraged to make time for private meetings with the Director or primary caregiver to share important information about their child. - iii) Consulting services will be made available, upon request, for parents and families. - iv) Parents are encouraged to participate in any training made available to families especially if the centre is also trained in this area.
+Zones of Regulation and Circle of Security is regularly offered, and materials can also be shared. - v) Becoming familiar with centre programs and practises such as Baby Signs, Loose Parts, Schemas, Risky Play, Outdoor Play and Messy Play and the Benefits of Sensory Play in the form of proprioception toys and sensory therapy items.